OakSoeK/FamilyPassWordManager/README.md

 Folder Organization — Group credentials into named folders

-My items tab — A personal list of all your individually saved credentials
+My items tab — A list of all your individually saved credentials

 Item-Level sharing — Share individual items with other users with View or Edit permissions and expiry dates